deephdc/satsr/README.md

 The main changes with respect to the original repo are that:

-* most of the code has been rewritten, restructured and cleaned up for better modularity, in order to make it plug-and-playable with other satellites (like LandSat).
+* most of the code has been either rewritten, restructured or cleaned up for better modularity, in order to make it plug-and-playable with other satellites (like LandSat).
 * the code has been packaged into an installable Python package.
 * it has been made compatible with the [DEEPaaS API](http://docs.deep-hybrid-datacloud.eu/en/latest/user/overview/api.html).